-" The outlook on the bank's long-term debt and deposit ratings is stable, reflecting our anticipation of stability in the bank's implied creditworthiness of its owners as well as existing cross-sector support mechanisms.
+" The outlook on the bank's deposit and senior unsecured debt ratings is stable.
+It reflects our anticipation of stability in the bank's implied creditworthiness of its owners as well as existing cross-sector support mechanisms.

 Factors that Could Lead to an Upgrade